Digital Nomad Life in Costa Rica

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "We live in Samara on the Nicoya Peninsula.
 It’s a really wonderful little beach town.
 Lots of good restaurants.
 Mostly CR population but also quite a lot of expats.
 Super nice beach.
 Near large town of Nicoya for convenience.
 Good roads - important!
 Our landlord has a new construction house available 2 BR/ 1 BA for $1,000/month.
 We are three miles from town and the beach.
-We seriously love the area and our landlord is wonderful," explained one expat living in Costa Rica.
+We seriously love the area and our landlord is wonderful," explained one person living in Costa Rica.

 What do I need to know before moving to Costa Rica?